davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

 There's a race condition between the capture of the `DisposableThing`, the disposal of `DisposableThing` and setting `DisposableThing.Current` it to null.
 In the end, the code is unreliable and may fail at random.
+Don't store disposable objects in async locals.

 2. ❌ A non-thread safe object stored in an async local